danfyfe/dans-coconuts-components/README.md

 ### Overview

-Set of components used to learn more about micro-frontends and component libraries.
+Dan's Coconuts Components is a set of components that are intended to add accessibility checks.

+They run off of basic rules like alt tags for images, proper component hierarchies, and aria labels.